stmuk/rakudo-packages/README.md

 # rakudo-packages

-A list of packaged binary (and third party source) distributions for Rakudo Perl 6.
+A list of actively maintained packaged binary (and third party source) distributions for Rakudo Perl 6.
 Versions available accurate as of 20171028.

 ## nxadm's packages